deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### basis_type

 - **Type**: String
-- **Description**: This is an important parameter to choose basis set in ABACUS.
+- **Description**: Choose the basis set.
-  - *pw*: Using plane-wave basis set only.
+  - pw: Using plane-wave basis set only.
-  - *lcao_in_pw*: Expand the localized atomic set in plane-wave basis.
+  - lcao_in_pw: Expand the localized atomic set in plane-wave basis.
   - lcao: Using localized atomic orbital sets.
 - **Default**: pw